3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 - `touch` to create a new file
 - `pwd` for Print/present Working Directory

-## Creating your first Git Repository
+## Creating your first Git Repository - One Person Starting a New Repository Locally

 >Recall a Git repository is a virtual Git collection, containing different versions of your project files.
 This git repository can reside inside a local folder inside your computer, and it can also be linked to a remote repository on somewhere like Github.
 (This concept is somewhat similar to a file-hosting website like Dropbox)